CategoricalData/hydra/hydra-java/README.md

 ## Build

 Build the Java project with `./gradlew build`, or publish the resulting JAR to your local Maven repository with `./gradlew publishToMavenLocal`.
+This project requires Java 11 so you may need to set the `JAVA_HOME` environment variable accordingly: `JAVA_HOME=/path/to/java11/installation ./gradlew build`.